UriKoren/Memory-Game/README.md

 and you can click on "RESET" to start a new game.

-## What Will I Learn?
+## What did I learn from the project?
-I built this game to sharpen my skills in JS, HTML, CSS so that I could learn MERN STUCK more easily so it was like a prep project for me.
+I built this game to sharpen my skills in JS, HTML, CSS so that I could learn MERN STACK more easily so it was like a prep project for me.